shpongledsummer/atmospheric-weather-card/README.md

 This example is a bit advanced and shows basically all the features of the card at once.
 It uses the `custom_cards` feature to overlay the fantastic `custom:paper-buttons-row` directly onto your own house image, complete with dynamic door status images and custom-positioned sensors.
 To get this working in your setup, just make sure you have `paper-buttons-row` installed via HACS, and remember to swap out the entities and styles with your own.

-> [!NOTE]
-> this setup (and immersive mode in general) looks best with themes that automatically switch between light and dark.
+> This setup (and immersive mode in general) looks best with themes that automatically switch between light and dark.
 If you use a fixed theme, you can set `theme: dark` or `theme: light` so it matches.
 See [Day / Night Logic](#day--night-logic)

 ```yaml